real-del/headlessmc/README.md

-github pull to run mc on a school pc
+github fork to run mc on a school pc